hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/08_differential_peaks.md

 ```

+Now that you're done, don't forget to save your session, in case you need to come back at a future date!

+	save.image('diffBind/diffPeaks.RData')

 ***
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*